Wyntuition/jekyll-now/_posts/2018-03-28-microservices-bd-cheatsheet.md

 ## Relevant Priority Initatives

-* **Digital Service Delivery** - microservices is the most modern & talked about software architecture approach.
-Embrancing it properly will help our **strategic growth** and get more **impactful work**
+* **Digital Service Delivery** - microservices is the most modern & talked about software architecture approach, and one that organizations are worried about for competitive advantage.
+Embrancing it properly will help our **strategic growth** and get more **impactful work**.
+The agile delivery and DevOps mindset and expertise we bring helps **enable organizations to build microservices**.
 * **Legacy Systems Modernization** - this is asked about frequently by customers wanting to modernize systems - if they should use the approach.
 We can **differentiate ourselves** by demonstrating how we know how to pick the right places to use it, and avoid the wrong places and **overarchitecture**.
+Microservices, containers and cloud are key considerations in any major modernization today, as they help enable organizations to keep up with solution flexibility, scalability, and innovation.

 ## Landscape